Viktoru/mlfruitandnut/README.md

 git clone https://github.com/Viktoru/mlfruitandnut.git

 ```
-B. Drag and drop the Custom module mlfruitandnut to your Custom folder or modules folder.
+B. Drag and drop the Custom module mlfruitandnut to your "Custom" folder or "modules" folder.

-After you install the module you need to add the field "link_the_site".
+After you install the module you need to add a field and named it "link_the_site".
 This field allows to connect the module
 Overview.
-Go to your Drupal 8 site, and select Content Types "Main Lab Fruit and Nut".
-Click on Manage Fields, and Add a field name "field_link_the_site".
+Go to your Drupal 8 site, and select Content Types "Main Lab Fruit and Nut" name.
+Click on the Manage Fields option,
+and "Add" a field name "field_link_the_site".
 Make sure is exactly the same name.
 Otherwise, it will returns an error after you install the module Overview.

 Note: In the future you can create a Custom Content Type file by creating a YAML file that contain all the required configuration.
-For more details go to the mlfruitandnut->config->install folders for examples or visit [development docs](https://github.com/Viktoru/mlfruitandnut/blob/master/mlfruitandnut/docs/development.md).
+For more details go to the mlfruitandnut->config->install folders.
+Visit [development docs](https://github.com/Viktoru/mlfruitandnut/blob/master/mlfruitandnut/docs/development.md).

 ### Dependencies: